ladybug-tools/spider/gbxml-viewer/r12/gv-rep2/README.md

 	* Reports number of spaces found
 	* Select space by typing ID with smart search or by scrolling through list with cursor keys
 		* Selected space is highlighted in the 3D model as fast as you can scroll
+		* 	* For each space you can toggle visibility or zoom in to selected space
 	* All available attribute data for each space is displayable
 * Identify and locate all storey data
 	* Reports number of storeys found